CavsUNCGaccount/Term-Project/README.md

 1. **Browsing Products**: Navigate to the `/products` page to see a list of all products.
 Users can add items to their shopping cart by clicking "Add to Cart."
 2. **Viewing the Cart**: Navigate to the `/cart` page to view the items in the shopping cart, see the subtotal, tax, delivery fee, and total amount.
 Users can also remove items from the cart.
 3. **Checkout**: Click on the "Proceed to Checkout" button on the cart page to go to the checkout page.
 The checkout page currently displays placeholder data.
+4. **Bulk Upload** Upload of Products (Admin): Navigate to `/admin/upload` to bulk upload products using a JSON file.
+The uploaded file should contain an array of products to be added to the database.
+You have to upload a mininum iof 2 products.
+I've included 3 JSON files for bulk uploading: products.json, more-products.json, and test-products.json.
+All three are in the `/public/admin` directory.
+5. **Editing and Deleting Products**: Navigate to /admin/products to view a list of all products.
+Users can edit product details or delete products using the available buttons.

 ### Admin Capabilities (Endpoints)
 - **Add Product**: `POST /api/products` – Add a new product to the store.